Governance Through Diversity

 Is a long-time resident of Hackensack, New Jersey, and a high school Spanish teacher.
 Soraya has been an active member of the 1st Bergen Federal Credit Union Board of Directors.
 She is also active in community organizations such as ALCA (American Latino Civic Association) in Hackensack, NJ and a variety of faith-based organizations.

 Is the Borough Administrator for the Borough of Cliffside Park.
 He has significant community development experience and has been involved in community revitalization efforts throughout his career.
 He also serves on Bergen Volunteer Medical Initiative’s advisory board.
 He was the Bergen County Community Development Director for eighteen years.

-In her first term as a Bergen County Freeholder, Mary had a long career as a reporter for The Record, where she covered local, county, state and federal politics.
+A Bergen County Comissioner, Mary had a long career as a reporter for The Record, where she covered local, county, state and federal politics.
 Her long-running show on the Comcast Cable network CN8 won both a CableAce Award and an Emmy.
 She began her career in public service when she was elected to the Mahwah Town council in 2015.
 In her work, she merges the passions she developed during her time as a reporter with being an effective advocate for women, children and family issues across Bergen County.

 Serves as the board’s Head Start policy council representative.
 Born and raised in Jersey City, he is a retired Detective with the Jersey City Police Department where he has served for 23 years.
 Once part of the Consumer Affairs Law Committee and the Public Safety Committee of the New Jersey General Assembly, Connors also served on the Board of Education of the Jersey City Public Schools .

 Was formerly Professor and Director of the Social Work Program at Ramapo College and served as the Executive Director of the Greater Bergen Housing Coalition from 1980-2013.
 He also served as Vice-President and Director of Organizing for the New Jersey Tenants Organization from 1977-2013.
 He is a founder of New Jersey Citizen Action and has been on its Board since 1982.